mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-5-2-accessing_and_traversing_array_fields_in_views_in_rails.markdown

 ---
 layout: post
-title:  "Accessing And Traversing Array Fields In Vews In Rails"
+title:  "Accessing And Traversing Array Fields In Views In Rails"
 tags: Postgres Mysql Column Array Rails
 keywords: Postgres Mysql Column Array Rails
-description: How To Access And Traverse Array Fields In Vews In Rails
+description: Tutorial video will guide you to access and traverse array fields in views in Rails.
 published: true
 ---